cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 > # Example
 > _Criteria: Steep learning curve_
-> The new Framework should be easily adaptable by developers.
+> The new framework should be easily adaptable by developers.
 >
 > *Scenario:*
 > After a 2-hour introduction workshop, a developer can write a simple REST Service.